 Gospel Reading: Matthew 28:1-10

-In all the Gospel accounts of the discovery of the empty tomb (there is no actual story of the resurrection per se), it is women, led by Mary Magdalene who are the first witnesses.
+In all the Gospel accounts of the discovery of the empty tomb, it is women, led by Mary Magdalene who are the first witnesses.
 Because of this Mary Magdalene is often called the “Apostle of the Resurrection.”
 Matthew often tells a story which includes some response of creation, and here we get a report of an earthquake (there had already been one reported at the moment Jesus’ died—see Matt.
 27:51-54, but also 8:24 and 24:7).
-The Gospel writers disagree as to where the post-resurrection appearances take place: Matthew says Galilee, Luke says Jerusalem, and John first one and then the other (there are no such stories in Mark).
+The Gospel writers disagree as to where the post-resurrection appearances take place: Matthew says Galilee, Luke says Jerusalem, and John first one and then the other.
 The worship of Jesus (v.
 9) is unique to Matthew—he clearly believes that it is the correct response to the risen Lord.

 28:1 After the sabbath, as the first day of the week was dawning, Mary Magdalene and the other Mary went to see the tomb.
 2 And suddenly there was a great earthquake; for an angel of the Lord, descending from heaven, came and rolled back the stone and sat on it.
 3 His appearance was like lightning, and his clothing white as snow.
 4 For fear of him the guards shook and became like dead men.
 5 But the angel said to the women, “Do not be afraid; I know that you are looking for Jesus who was crucified.
 6 He is not here; for he has been raised, as he said.
 Come, see the place where he lay.
 7 Then go quickly and tell his disciples, ‘He has been raised from the dead, and indeed he is going ahead of you to Galilee; there you will see him.’
 This is my message for you.”
 8 So they left the tomb quickly with fear and great joy, and ran to tell his disciples.
 9 Suddenly Jesus met them and said, “Greetings!”
 And they came to him, took hold of his feet, and worshiped him.
 10 Then Jesus said to them, “Do not be afraid; go and tell my brothers to go to Galilee; there they will see me.”

-The Scripture quotations (except for the psalm) are from the New Revised Standard Version Bible, copyright © 1989 by the Division of Christian Education of the National Council of Churches of Christ in the U.S.A., and are used by permission.
+The Scripture quotations (except for the psalm) are from the New Revised Standard Version Bible, copyright © 1989 by the Division of Christian Education of the National Council of Churches of Christ in the U.S.A.
 All rights reserved.
 The Collect of the Day and the Psalm translation are from The Book of Common Prayer.
-Commentaries are copyright © 2017, Epiphany ESources, 67 E. Main St., Hornell, NY 14843, www.epiphanyesources.com.
+Commentaries are copyright © 2020, Epiphany ESources, 67 E. Main St., Hornell, NY 14843, www.epiphanyesources.com.
 All rights reserved.
-Permission granted to copy for group study with attribution.